 - Keep a clot from growing or breaking off

-Heparin: Traditionally, people have received heparin intravenously in the hospital for about five to seven days.
-However, low-molecular-weight heparin is a new DVT treatment.
-It's effective within hours, reducing complications and hospitalizations.
-You can do the injections at home, once or twice daily, on an outpatient basis.
+Heparin: People with DVT may receive heparin in their vein in the hospital for about five to seven days.
+Instead, doctors may use low-molecular-weight heparin injections.
+You may also continue the injections at home, once or twice daily.
 And because it is more consistent and predictable, it doesn't require regular blood tests.

 Warfarin: As a DVT treatment, you take warfarin (Coumadin) by pill once a day, beginning while you're still on heparin.
 Treatment may continue for three to six months or more.
 While on warfarin, you will need regular blood tests to ensure you have the correct dosage -- too little increases your clot risk, too much increases your risk for bleeding.
 Warfarin can also interact with other medicines, vitamins, or certain foods rich in vitamin K -- making regular monitoring even more important.
 If you're pregnant, your doctor will prescribe other types of treatment, because warfarin can cause birth defects.